pierrekraemer/ANEM-kickstart/README.md

 Presentation
 ------------

-`ANEM-kickstart` provides a starting point for a web application using [NodeJS](http://nodejs.org/), [ExpressJS](http://expressjs.com/) and [MongoDB](http://www.mongodb.org/) on server side and [AngularJS](https://angularjs.org/) on client side.
+`ANEM-kickstart` provides a starting point for an extensible web application using [NodeJS](http://nodejs.org/), [ExpressJS](http://expressjs.com/) and [MongoDB](http://www.mongodb.org/) on server side and [AngularJS](https://angularjs.org/) on client side.